ms/buildtogether.tech/design/index.md

     machines</span>.
 Each node represents a state the user and the system can be in, while the arcs show how to get from one state to another.

+Schemas or data models.
+:   These can be fairly literal pictures of the tables in a database, possibly
+    augmented with arrows to show what's a foreign key for what, or <span g="er_diagram">entity-relationship diagrams</span> that also show which
+    relationships are one-to-one, one-to-many, and so on (<span f="er-diagram"/>).

+{% include figure
+   id="er-diagram"
+   img="er-diagram.svg"
+   alt="Entity-relationship diagram"
+   cap="An example of an entity-relationship diagram for students, instructors, and courses." %}

-The two kinds of diagram that I find most useful are the entity-relationship diagram and a combination of conceptual and workflow diagrams called a <span g="use_case_map">use-case map</span> <cite>Reekie2006</cite>.
-The background is the system's conceptual architecture; the overlay traces what happens during a particular workflow (<span f="use-case-map"/>).
-It's easy to understand, and I found it very useful for checking the behavior of moderately complex systems, particularly ones built from lots of <span g="microservice">microservices</span>.
+The two kinds of diagram that I find most useful are ER diagrams and a combination of conceptual and <span g="use_case_map">use-case maps</span>
+<cite>Reekie2006</cite>.
+The background of a use-case map is the system's
+conceptual architecture; the overlay traces what happens during a particular workflow (<span f="use-case-map"/>).
+I find these particularly useful for checking the behavior of systems built from lots of <span g="microservice">microservices</span>.

+{% include figure
+   id="use-case-map"
+   img="use-case-map.png"
+   alt="Use case maps"
-{% include figure id="use-case-map" alt="Use case map" cap="An example of a use case map." fixme=true %}
+   cap="An example of a use case map (from Reekie2006)." %}

 <div class="callout" markdown="1">